White Cane Sockeye Salmon LLC Issues Allergy Alert on Undeclared Wheat and Soy in Wild Alaskan Cooked and Smoked Salmon

 Company Announcement

-White Cane Sockeye Salmon LLC of Coeurd-Alene, ID is recalling approximately 80 lbs. of Wild Alaskan Cooked and Smoked Salmon because it contains undeclared Wheat and Soy.
+White Cane Sockeye Smoked Salmon LLC of Coeurd-Alene, ID is recalling Wild Alaskan Cooked and Smoked Salmon because it contains undeclared Wheat and Soy.
 People who have an allergy or severe sensitivity to wheat or soy run the risk of serious or life-threatening allergic reaction if they consume this product.

 No illnesses have been reported to date.